kaonashi-tyc/zi2zi/README.md

 * imageio

 ### Preprocess
+The avoid IO bottleneck, preprocessing is necessary to pickle your data into binary then persist in memory during training.
 ### Experiment Layout
 ### Train
 ### Infer and Interpolate
+### Pretrained Model
 ## Acknowledgements
 Code derived and rehashed from: